ManglerFTW/ComfyI2I/README.md

   If you find these nodes useful please consider contributing to it's further development.
 All donations are much appreciated.
 [Buy me a coffee](https://bmc.link/ManglerFTW)

-## ComfyShop Small bugfix and reframe Update - 9/30/2023
+## ComfyShop Small Bugfix and Reframe Update - 9/30/2023
   - Fixed a bug that was causing a loss of image quality when saved.
   - Large Images should handle better as you now have 2 framing options. 'f' hotkey will frame to full scale and shift + f will now fit to screen.
   - You can now close the brush menu with right click.